neilfws/PubMed/retractions/code/R/pmretract.md

 ## Introduction
 This is the latest report on retracted publications in the [PubMed database](http://www.pubmed.org).
-It was generated on October 30 2015.
+It was generated on November 05 2015.
 This report replaces the application PMRetract, formerly hosted at [Heroku](https://www.heroku.com).

 Each section contains two charts.
 The first (blue) contains data about _retracted publications_.
 The second (orange) contains data about _retraction notices_.
 The PubMed search terms for these are, respectively: